FAForever/wiki-pages/Custom-AIs.md

 https://forum.faforever.com/topic/5400/rainbow-cup-vi-3v3-1-500
 These tournaments typically pit 2 human teams against each other, with the AI featuring as a 3rd (and/or 4th) team in the game.
 When one human team loses, the other human team wins the match.

+#### Rainbow Cup VI (March 2023)
 A number of the games in the tournament are casted, and links to the first 2 (out of 3) days of the Rainbow Cup VI casts are below:
 [Day 1 - Rainbow Cup VI](https://www.youtube.com/watch?v=EGQZE8nGwJc)
 [Day 2 - Rainbow Cup VI](https://www.youtube.com/watch?v=RdVUKdeLwE4)

+#### Rainbow Cup V (September 2022)
+Casted games of the 5th Rainbow Cup are unavailable, but the [RCV forum post](https://forum.faforever.com/topic/4033/rainbow-cup-v-3v3-1-200) contains more details of how the tournament was run.

+#### Rainbow Cup IV (March 2022)
+Casted games from the [4th Rainbow Cup are available on youtube](https://www.youtube.com/watch?v=dEf_C-6C7nk&list=PL0nxuIUIjpFvs5CAApyMBmlBH7pBZTKKD), with [further details on the tournament available on the forum](https://forum.faforever.com/topic/3016/rainbow-cup-iv-3v3-1-200).

 ## AI vs AI tournaments
 ### Weekly/Monthly tournaments